tugot17/Classifying-Nucleic-Acid-Sequence-Using-GRU/README.md

 Tensorflow 2.0 implementation of classification of the genetic code sequence.
 Genetic code has form of Nucleobases sequence (A C T G).
 We use GRU cells (Gated Recurrent Units) to classyfie given sequence to one of five classes.

-The obtained results are surprisingly good, thanks to usage of GRU cells it was possible to achive about 100% accuracy on boh validation set and training set.
+The obtained results are surprisingly good, thanks to usage of GRU cells it was possible to achive about 100% accuracy on both validation  and training set.

 <img src="Images/dna.png" alt="drawing" width="300px"/>